Maddyku/Pong-TensorFlow.js/README.md

 # Pong-TensorFlow.js
-Pong JS Game with AI opponent paddle using Sequential TensorFlow.js DNN Model for Deep Learning in the Browser.
+Pong JS Game with AI opponent paddle using TensorFlow.js Sequential Model for Deep Learning in the Browser.
 Coded Along with Sentdex on PythonProgrammingNet tutorial (https://pythonprogramming.net/pong-ai-tensorflowjs-tutorial/).

 To Play in the browser: